L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Experimental details

 \section{Experimental details}

 The hyperparameters reported in Table~\ref{tab:hyperparams} specify the architectural, spectral, and optimization settings used for L2G-Net across datasets.

 The hidden dimension $d$ denotes the dimensionality of node embeddings throughout the network. \emph{Layers} corresponds to the number of stacked blocks, each consisting of a spectral filtering stage followed by a shared feed-forward module with residual connections.

-The parameter $K$ denotes the number of spectral filters per filter bank, which determines the resolution at which the graph spectrum is sampled.
+The parameter $K$ denotes the number of spectral filters per filter bank, which determines the resolution at which the graph spectrum is sampled. \chan{When dealing with inductive tasks, since the orientation of the graphs is arbitrary, the banks for the same level of hierarchy are shared across all subgraphs.
+For all datasets, filters are expressed using B-spline bases defined over the normalized Laplacian eigenvalues, which encourage smooth spectral responses.}

-\emph{Banks (G/S/T)} specifies the number of filter banks used for the global spectrum (G) and for the two partitioned subgraphs induced by the graph cut (S and T), respectively.
-Using multiple banks allows the model to represent a richer family of spectral responses while maintaining parameter sharing across layers.

-\emph{Basis} indicates the type of spectral basis used to parameterize the filters.
-For most datasets, filters are expressed using B-spline bases defined over the normalized Laplacian eigenvalues, which encourage smooth spectral responses.
-For \textit{Tolokers}, we instead use a radial basis function (RBF) parameterization with learnable centers and widths, which empirically provides greater flexibility on highly irregular spectra.

 \emph{Dropout} denotes the feature dropout probability applied to node representations during training. \emph{LR} is the base learning rate used by the AdamW optimizer. \emph{Steps} denotes the total number of optimization steps performed during training.